 One of the world's most popular ski destinations in the winter, the slopes and trails turn into Whistler Mountain Bike Park, with something for every level of rider, and you can ride or learn at Whistler from mid-May to mid-October.
 Find out more about skiing in Whistler.

-The Okanagan Valley is known as the main wine growing region in Western Canada, but is also a prime holiday destination in British Columbia's green expansive countryside that gets extremely hot in the summer months.
+The Okanagan Valley is known as the main wine-growing region in Western Canada, but is also a perfect holiday destination in British Columbia's green expansive countryside that gets extremely hot in the summer months.

 Things to do

 Popular things to do in British Columbia

 Breathtakingly suspended 230 feet above and 450 feet across the Capilano River, Capilano Suspension Bridge takes you into towering evergreens, serene trails and the Treetops Adventure attraction.
 Seven suspension bridges, some reaching as high as 100 feet, take you high into the treetops for this adventure.
 Located on Vancouver’s North Shore this makes an excellent day out for the whole family.